zuwd/zsf/README.md

 # zsf
 ZSF Is A Script Used For ROBLOX Games, Generally For Sword Fighting.
-ZSF Was Created 1 February 2022, And Currently It Is A Big Project.

-# Modules;
+## Modules

 - Kill Say
 - Attach